Federated Stochastic Gradient Langevin Dynamics: Introduction

+Complementary to data subsampling, which underlies the use of stochastic gradients, we can also split data across several workers and use distributed computations to scale up MCMC \citep{Neiswanger+others:2014, Scott+others:2016, Terenin+others:2015, Wang+others:2015, Nemeth2018, Mesquita2019}.
+In particular, \citet{Ahn+others:2014} extend stochastic gradient MCMC using a simple estimator that accounts for data partitions and propose distributed SGLD (DSGLD).
+More specifically, DSGLD operates passing a Markov chain between computing nodes and using only local data to estimate gradients at each step.
+The gradient estimates are then scaled accordingly to correct the bias.

+Despite the popularity of stochastic gradient MCMC, no work has considered applications to federated learning.
+Notably, federated data arise independently in different clients/devices, and communication or privacy constraints prevent it from being disclosed to a server.
+As a consequence, data are often partitioned in a non-IID fashion.
+We argue that distributed methods such as vanilla DSGLD are inappropriate for the non-IID regime.
+In practice, this regime significantly amplifies the variance of stochastic gradients. \autoref{fig:variance_motivation} illustrates this phenomenon for a simple model with Bernoulli likelihood.
+In turn, this can lead to poor mixing rates and slow convergence\citep{Dubey+others:2016}.
+Additionally, in federated settings, we want to avoid frequent communication, which can introduce bias and cause DSGLD to diverge from the target posterior \citep{Ahn+others:2014}.

+To mitigate these problems, we propose \emph{conducive gradients}, a zero-mean stochastic function that aggregates approximations of each client's likelihood factor.
+These approximations are computed independently on the client-side before and communicated only once.
+We add our conducive gradient to the gradient estimator proposed by \citet{Ahn+others:2014} to derive a novel method, which we call federated stochastic gradient Langevin dynamics (FSGLD).
+We demonstrate that i) FSGLD converges to the true posterior in cases where DSGLD fails, and ii) FSGLD outperforms DSGLD in federated non-IID scenarios.

-We provide convergence bounds for CG-DSGLD and use these results to gain insight about choosing adequate local likelihood approximations.
-We also provide an analysis for DSGLD, since no formal analysis appears to be available.
-In serial settings, an extensive effort has been conducted to provide technical analysis on the convergence of SGLD \citep{Chen:2015, Nagapetyan2017, Baker2019, Teh+ohters:2016, Vollmer+others:2016}, and due to its relatively straightforward formulation, we use it as a starting point for our analysis.
+In general, we can compute conducive gradients in constant time and, since we compute the local approximations only once, FSGLD has the same computational complexity as DSGLD.
+We also provide convergence bounds for FSGLD and use these results to gain insight regarding how to efficiently choose local likelihood approximations which minimize the bound.
+Furthermore, we provide analysis for DSGLD since no formal analysis is available in the literature.
+There are well-established analyses of convergence for SGLD in serial settings\citep{Chen:2015, Nagapetyan2017, Baker2019, Teh+ohters:2016, Vollmer+others:2016}, which we use as a starting point due to their relatively straightforward formulation.

-The remaining of the paper is organized as follows: In Section \ref{sec:background}, we establish notation and provide a brief review of serial and distributed SGLD.
-In Section~\ref{sec:cg}, we introduce the concept of conducive gradients and use it to construct a novel gradient estimator.
-In Section \ref{sec:analysis}, we show convergence bounds for both DSGLD and CG-DSGLD.
-In Section~\ref{sec:examples}, we show experimental results.
-Finally, we discuss related work in Section~\ref{sec:related} and draw conclusions in Section~\ref{sec:discussion}.
+We organize the remainder of this work as follows.
+In \Cref{sec:background}, we establish the notation and provide a brief review of serial and distributed SGLD.
+In \Cref{sec:cg}, we introduce the concept of conducive gradients and use it to derive a novel SGLD algorithm tailored to federated data.
+In \Cref{sec:analysis}, we show convergence bounds for both our method and DSGLD.
+In \Cref{sec:examples}, we show experimental results.
+Finally, we discuss related work in \Cref{sec:related} and draw conclusions in Section~\ref{sec:discussion}.